-While the timeline above is specific to IPO companies, the milestones are relevant to IPOs, direct listings, and de-SPAC transactions.
+While the timeline above is specific to IPO companies, the milestones are also relevant for direct listings and de-SPAC transactions.
 It will be helpful to discuss the nuances with a D&O insurance specialist.
 If possible, consider ramping up your D&O insurance limits during the D&O renewal cycle that takes place the year before you plan to go public.
 This allows you to make a few easy but strategic moves that can yield significant benefits later.